 Finally, I turn to the full model with both individual-level variables and city-level predictors.
-This model contains the same individual-level variables as the previous model but here I also include the measure of racial heterogeneity, or fractionalization, described above and the percentage of blacks residing in the community.
+This model contains the same individual-level variables as the previous model but here I also include the measure of racial heterogeneity, or fractionalization, described above.
 While the previous model estimated the slopes for each racial category by specifying these individual-level terms as random, in the full model I attempt to predict those slopes with my measure of racial heterogeneity.
 That is, I include cross-level interaction terms between the individual-level race dummies and racial fractionalization.
-In other words, in (7) I am testing the hypothesis that differences in voting between groups are not constant across cities; now I want to predict this variability using the level of racial heterogeneity in each city.
+In other words, in (7) I am testing the hypothesis that differences in voting between groups are not constant across cities; now I want to predict this variation using the level of racial heterogeneity in each city.
 The full model is as follows:

-$$turnout{ij} = \gamma{00} + \gamma{01}RF_j + \gamma{02}\%Black_j + \gamma{10}Female_1 + \gamma{20}Black{ij} + \gamma{21}RF_j Black{ij} + \gamma{30}Asian{ij} + \gamma{31}RF_j Asian{ij} + \gamma{40}Hispanic{ij} + \gamma{41}RF_j Hispanic{ij} + \gamma{50}Eduction_j + \gamma{60}Icl_j + \gamma{70}Inc2_j + \gamma{80}Inc3_j + \gamma{90}Inc4_j + \gamma{100}Inc5_j + \delta{0j} + \delta{2j}Black{ij} + \delta{3j}Asian{ij} + \delta{4j}Hispanic{ij} + \epsilon{ij}.$$
+$$turnout{ij} = \gamma{00} + \gamma{01}RF_j + \Sigma\gamma{10}IND_i + \Sigma\gamma{20}Race{ij} + \Sigma\gamma{21}RF_j Race{ij} + \delta{0j} + \Sigma\delta{2j}Race{ij} + \epsilon{ij}.$$ (8)

-Of interest here are the estimates for the main effects of racial fractionalization and its effect on the random slopes of the four race categories included at the individual-level; the cross-level interactions.
+Of interest here are the estimates for the effects of racial fractionalization on the random slopes of the four race categories included at the individual-level; the cross-level interactions.
 The other individual-level estimates remain largely unchanged in this model.
 Turning to the variables of interest, it is instructive to first examine the estimates of the variance components for the random effects.
-All the variance components
+All the variance components have decreased from the previous model with the addition of the city-level factor of racial fractionalization, though only modestly, suggesting that the new variable is doing some work in reducing the unexplained variance across cities.
+The variance components remain significant, however, indicating that the city-level variables in the model do not explain all the variance across communities.7